HarryLovesCode/Vulkan-API-Book/chap3/windows.md

 );
 ```

 Now for the usage.
-I use the following to create my window...
+I use the following to create my window:

 ```cpp
 std::string windowTitle = "Vulkan Example";